maxwells-daemons/maxwells-daemons.github.io/_posts/2020-08-09-accompaniment.md

 ---
-title: Generating Musical Accompaniment with a Variational Autoencoder
+title: Generating Musical Accompaniment in Latent Space
-description: With a model trained to compress multi-instrument music into latent codes, and a second model that predicts these codes given just one instrument, we can add drums and bass to any melody.
+description: By predicting the latent code for a whole song given just the melody, we can synthesize drums and bass for any MIDI.
 bibliography: /assets/posts/accompaniment/citations.bib
 image: /assets/posts/accompaniment/thumbnail.jpg